tobiasgiessler/oca-preparation/README.md

 ## Interface Definition Rules
 1. Interfaces cannot be instantiated directly.
 1. An interface is not required to have any methods.
-1. An interface may not be marked as final.
+1. An interface is not allowed to be marked as final.
 1. All top-level interfaces are assumed to have public or default access.
 Therefore, marking an interface as private, protected, or final will trigger a compiler error, since this is incompatible with these assumptions.
 1. All nondefault methods in an interface are assumed to have the modifiers abstract and public in their definition.
 Therefore, marking a method as private, protected, or final will trigger compiler errors as these are incompatible with the abstract and public keywords.